Empirical-org-Archive/Documentation/Getting-Started/Open Source Volunteer Projects.md

 Below are some areas of the site where we are currently seeking contributions.
 If any seem of interest please send an email to hello@quill.org and we'll arrange a time to chat about getting started.

-## Developer environment.

-Help with new developer environment.
-Requires working with docker and vagrant.
-If you're interested in working with these technologies let us know.

 ## Integration testing

 Write Rspec tests for common functionality.